What diet should you follow to treat heart failure?

 Alcohol can weaken your heart muscle and make it pump less effectively.
 If you have heart failure, you should avoid alcohol completely.

 Highly processed grains have had their fiber removed.
 Since people with heart failure often have type 2 diabetes or high cholesterol as well, whole grains are a healthier choice.
-Avoid grains such as:
+Avoid the following grains:

 - White bread